Gruyères, Switzerland: ultimate travel guide and 10 things to do

-Gruyères in Switzerland is a fairytale-inspired medieval town.
-Set amongst the rolling green hills of the Swiss countryside, Gruyères merges breathtaking beauty with an inviting town that’s full of character.
-It may be world-renowned for its cheese, but this magical Swiss town has more to offer than fondues and factories.
+Set amongst the rolling green hills of the Swiss countryside, I love that Gruyères merges breathtaking beauty with an inviting town that’s full of character.

-This guide to Gruyères in Switzerland covers everything you need to know before you visit.
+My guide to Gruyères in Switzerland covers everything you need to know before you visit.
 From where to stay, eat and drink to the best time to visit, how to get there and what to do.

-If you’re searching for the best things to do in Gruyères, this guide covers the top picks.
-Discover all the highlights you mustn’t miss, including chocolate and cheese factories, fine dining restaurants, one of the most unique bars on the planet, and much more.
+I’m going to help you discover all the highlights you mustn’t miss, including chocolate and cheese factories, fine dining restaurants, one of the most unique bars on the planet, and much more.

 How to get to Gruyères